The Secret Bride

 The Secret Bride is a 1934 American drama film directed by William Dieterle and starring Barbara Stanwyck and Warren William.
-Based on the play Concealment by Leonard Ide, the film is about governor's daughter and a state attorney general who are forced to keep their marriage secret after the governor is accused of a crime.The initial plot concerns the governor taking a bribe in exchange for pardoning a white collar criminal.
+Based on the play Concealment by Leonard Ide, the film is about the attorney general of an unnamed state and the daughter of the governor who are forced to keep their recent elopement secret after the governor is accused of a crime.
+The initial plot concerns the governor taking a bribe in exchange for pardoning a white collar criminal.
 The investigation is about political corruption.